elanguages/ELAN/README.md

 ### :test_tube: Running Tests

-To run tests, you need to open the Elan.Api.Esolang solution and run the tests from Elan.Api.Esolang.Tests
+To run tests, you need to open the Elan.Api.Esolang solution and run the tests from Elan.Api.Esolang.Tests.

 <!-- Run Locally -->